coleellis/advent-of-code/README.md

 A few rules I've set for myself:

 - No LLM tooling (including Copilot)
-- To the best of my ability, no external libraries (exception: `functools` and `itertools` in Python)
+- To the best of my ability, no external libraries (exception: `functools`, `itertools`, and `numpy` in Python)
+  - _Accidentally broke this one using `scikit-spatial` on Day 18, oops, the fix is one line too😖_
 - I can use my own libraries for shared functions between challenges

 # Challenge Calendars